 Several studies evaluated risk factors for stone recurrence after surgical treatment.
-Ying-Huei et al. developed a stone recurrence predictive score, comprising eight clinical variables.
-Family history, Number of stones, and gouty arthritis were all associated with stone recurrence.8 Kamihira et al. found that stone burden and postoperative pyuria are associated with earlier recurrence among 903 patients undergoing ESWL, while Strauss et al. identified hypercalciuria and shorter interval between previous stone episodes as a risk factors for recurrence among 522 patients receiving MPT. ^{9, 10} These studies and others focused on CaOx stone formers, comprising the majority of stone formers In the western world, while UA stones, found in up to 40% of the patients in other areas, have hardly been studied.11 The high prevalence of UA stones in our area, reaching 29% in some populations, allowed us to investigate the impact of stone composition on stone recurrence.7 Median recurrence time was shorter for UA stones compared with CaOx stones (23 vs. 28 months), and, SFR was substantially lower after the first year of follow-up, during which, UA stones were 4 times likelier to in comparison to CaOx stones (SFR 98% vs. 92%).
-Likewise, the SFRs at 2-year follow-up were 92.6% for CaOx stones, 82.7% for UA stones, and 80%, 73%, and 75% for CP, Struvite, and Cystine stones, respectively.
-Median recurrence time and the Kaplan Meier curves of CP, Struvite, and Cystine stones suggest that their recurrence rates are even higher.
+Lee et al developed a stone recurrence predictive score, comprising eight clinical variables; family history, number of stones, and gouty arthritis were all associated with stone recurrence.8 Kamihira et al found that stone burden and postoperative pyuria are associated with earlier recurrence among 903 patients undergoing extracorporeal shock wave lithotripsy (ESWL), while Strauss et al identified hypercalciuria and shorter interval between previous stone episodes as risk factors for recurrence among 522 patients receiving MPT.^{9,10}

+These studies and others focused on CaOx stone-formers, comprising the majority of stone-formers.
+In the Western world, UA stones - found in up to 40% of the patients in other areas - have hardly been studied.11 The high prevalence of UA stones in our area, reaching 29% in some populations, allowed us to investigate the impact of stone composition on stone recurrence.7

+Median recurrence time was shorter for UA stones compared with CaOx stones (23 vs. 28 months), and SFR was substantially lower after the first year of followup, during which UA stones were four times likelier to reoccur in comparison to CaOx stones (SFR 98% vs. 92%).
+Likewise, the SFRs at two-year followup were 92.6% for CaOx stones, 82.7% for UA stones, and 80%, 73%, and 75% for CP, struvite, and cystine stones, respectively.
+Median recurrence time and the Kaplan-Meier curves of CP, struvite, and cystine stones suggest that their recurrence rates are even higher.
 However, the limited number of patients in the last three stone compositions precluded any definite conclusion regarding their recurrence rates.
 Clues to the impact of stone composition on stone recurrence are scarce.

-Takashima et al. performed a retrospective study of the recurrence pattern in 145 patients who underwent endourological intervention.
+Nakamoto et al performed a retrospective study of the recurrence pattern in 145 patients who underwent endourological intervention.
 UA and calcium stones recurred in 33% and 17% of the patients, respectively.
-However, their cohort was composed of a mixed population of patients who underwent extracorporeal shockwave lithotripsy, URS, and PCNL, and only three patients in this cohort had UA stones.12 Rule et al. utilized a large database of 2239 first time stone formers from the Olmsted County, Minnesota, to design the ROKS nomogram for the prediction of stone recurrence.
+However, their cohort was composed of a mixed population of patients who underwent ESWL, URS, and PCNL, and only three patients in this cohort had UA stones.12 Rule et al used a large database of 2239 first-time stone-formers from Olmsted County, Minnesota, to design the ROKS nomogram for the prediction of stone recurrence.
 Ten-year recurrence varied from 12% to 56%.
-They found that UA composition, as well as younger age, male sex, white race, family history of nephrolithiasis, and the presence of non-obstructing stones, were all associated with increased risk for recurrence.
+They found that UA composition, as well as younger age, male sex, white race, family history of nephrolithiasis, and the presence of non-obstructing stones were all associated with increased risk for recurrence.
 Their study, however, was designed to predict symptomatic rather than radiographic stone recurrence.
 As such, imaging surveillance was not available.
 Additionally, stone composition was available for only 50% of the patients, and only 4% of the cohort had UA stone composition.
-Lastly, 30.4% of the patients had another non-obstructing kidney stone, which was found to be the most predominant predictor for symptomatic recurrence.13 More recently, Daudon et al. studied the association between stone composition and recurrence rate by identifying recurrent stones in a database of 38,274 stones.
-51% of the patients with UA stones and 38-43 percent of patients with CaOx stones had recurrent stone episodes.
-Clinical data, however, was not available for this study.14 As we aimed to study the impact of stone composition on stone recurrence, we included only patients who were stone-free after PCNL or URS, had stone composition analysis and had at least 2-years of imaging follow-up.
+Lastly, 30.4% of the patients had another non-obstructing kidney stone, which was found to be the most predominant predictor for symptomatic recurrence.13

+More recently, Daudon et al studied the association between stone composition and recurrence rate by identifying recurrent stones in a database of 38 274 stones; 51% of patients with UA stones and 38-43% of patients with CaOx stones had recurrent stone episodes.
+Clinical data, however, was not available for this study.14 As we aimed to study the impact of stone composition on stone recurrence, we included only patients who were stone-free after PCNL or URS, had stone composition analysis, and had at least two years of imaging followup.
 Using these strict criteria, we provide the largest data to date to address this issue.